leeTimothy/practicalCS_101/source/2021/readme.md

 ![Prompt](/source/2021/assetts/confirm.png?raw=true)

 Congratulations!
 You've just completed your first pull request!
-This can also be achieved through the command line interface as well (I know - I know - I said avoid GUIs but here I am showing you how to do it through the GUI - We can cover the CLI afterwards.)
+This can also be achieved through the command line interface as well (I know - I know - I said avoid GUIs but here I am showing you how to do it through the GUI - We can cover the CLI (or Command Line Interface) afterwards.)

-## Exercises

-Right - now that that's all out of the way - I thought let's start with Python as that's the stuff front of mind for you right now.
-In 15 minutes - I want you to write in either [hellowworld.py](/source/2021/Python/helloworld.py) or [hellowworld.ipynb](/source/2021/Python/helloworld.ipynb) _everything_ you know about Python - no matter how small or how large.
-I actually want you to focus on this more than the challenge question - as I can just provide the answer to that one and we can code it up together.

-If you have any questions mate - feel free to hit me up!
+If you have any questions - feel free to hit me up!

 T